-- ➤ Basic information about Mathematica is in the file Primer_12.nb located in the folder \307_Files\2022. - \succ Another source of information is the class website. - This is a class with a heavy homework load.
-Do expect to spend many hours per week working on the assigned problems.
-The course is not just about learning the computer algebra system Mathematica.
+- ➤ Basic information about Mathematica is in the file Primer_12.nb located in the folder \307_Files\2024. - > Another source of information is the class website.

+This class is not just about learning the computer algebra system Mathematica.
 I consider Mathematica to be just a tool that enables us to work on fascinating mathematical problems.
 The nature of any fascinating problem encompasses a certain level of uncertainty.
 And the beauty of it all is that with a certain amount of intellectual effort, uncertainty can be overcome.
 This takes time.
 But, with time spent on fascinating problems, we develop our intellectual powers: critical and creative thinking, the ability to analyze, conjecture, synthesize, evaluate, and much more.
 The cumulative effect of time spent engaged in creative pursuits is an amazing, often neglected aspect of life.